tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 2. We need to craft our prompt to ChatGPT, we’re going to start with a detailed prompt that outlines what we want to do in as much relevant detail for the AI which should help it give us as near an outcome to what we want.
    *NOTE: Don’t worry about telling it “everything” in one hit, we can add features and functions as we go, just get a starting foundation and build from there.
 I worked by adding function to function and found this easiest to develop and troubleshoot.*

-PROMPT TO CHATGPT:
+*Prompt to ChatGPT*:
 ```
 I want to create a custom webpage that acts as a Dashboard for the Meraki API, and I want to use Python with Pyweb.IO.
 I want the Python script to make API calls with the Python requests package.
 The purpose of this custom dashboard is for users to interact with Meraki APIs with a custom front end.

 To start with let's create a function that creates a new network in the Meraki Dashboard.
-This function should be an onclick option in a menu that we can add more functions to later.*
+This function should be an onclick option in a menu that we can add more functions to later.

-The “Create a Network” function should do the following things, it should use the Meraki API endpoint called **createOrganizationNetwork**, and it should ask the user for the following parameters to pass onto the API call it will make, name, notes, productTypes.
+The “Create a Network” function should do the following things, it should use the Meraki API endpoint called createOrganizationNetwork, and it should ask the user for the following parameters to pass onto the API call it will make, name, notes, productTypes.
 The option for productTypes should be a check box and it should consist of the options, "appliance", "switch", "wireless", "camera", "sensor", "cellularGateway".

 The script should have a variables section that is where we can paste our organization ID and API key for use within the rest of the script.